opensas/mdn-svelte-tutorial/06-stores/Svelte_stores.md

 At the end, we also had a look at using the Svelte `transition` directive to implement animations on DOM elements.

-In the next article we will learn how to compile and deploy our app to production.
-We will also see which resources are available on line to keep learning Svelte.
+In the next article we will learn how add TypeScript support to our Svelte application.
+To take advantage of all its features, we will also port our entire application to TypeScript.